dingo-actual/om/readme.md

 - A `Tensor` of token/character indices.
 - A list of initial state token sequences (one for each `ARCformer` layer in the model).
 If an empty list is provided, the learned initial state token sequences will be used for each `ARCformer`.
 This argument is the means through which inference with a cached context is performed.
-- An `int` offset for the input text (default: 0).
-This can be set to a nonzero value when performing inference with a cached context (where the value will be equal to the length of the cached context).
 - A `bool` indicating whether or not to only produce predictions for the next token.
 If `False`, next-token predictions will be produced for the entire input.

 The outputs of an `OmLLM` object are:

 - A `Tensor` of logits for next tokens; this can either be a sequence of such logit vectors, or a single logit vector, depending on whether the user has specified to only predict the next token.
 - A list of state token sequence `Tensor`s at the final input.
 This can be cached to perform context caching.
-- An `int` offset for the input sequence.
-This can be used to perform context caching.

 [Top](#om-llm)